 Are these Honolulu lodging taxes based on rent or profit?

-- TAT and OTAT are generally calculated on gross rental proceeds and GET is on gross business receipts, not net profit, so plan your pricing and reserves accordingly and confirm current base rules before filing.
+- TAT and OTAT are generally calculated on gross rental proceeds and GET is on gross business receipts, not net profit, so plan your pricing and reserves accordingly, confirm current base rules and contact your tax professional before filing.